veritecaus/pcf-addressvalidator/README.md

 5. Execute "MSBUILD /t:restore"
 6. Execute "MSBUILD"

-You now have a solution that is ready to be dpeloyed to your target D365/PowerApps project - "deployment\VeritecPcfAddressValidator\bin\Debug\VeritecPcfAddressValidator.zip".
+You now have a solution that is ready to be deployed to your target D365/PowerApps project - "deployment\VeritecPcfAddressValidator\bin\Debug\VeritecPcfAddressValidator.zip".